Graph Element Networks: adaptive, structured computation and memory: Acknowledgements

 \section{Acknowledgements}

-We thank Kelsey Allen, Xavier Fern\'andez-Real, Clement Gehring, Ari Morcos and Tom Silver for useful discussions and Eduardo Delgado and Albert Villalobos for their help setting up the experiments.
+We thank Kelsey Allen, Xavier Fern\'andez-Real, Clement Gehring, Peter Karkus, Ari Morcos and Tom Silver for useful discussions and Eduardo Delgado and Albert Villalobos for their help setting up the experiments.

 We gratefully acknowledge support from NSF grants 1523767 and 1723381; from AFOSR grant FA9550-17-1-0165; from ONR grant N00014-18-1-2847; from Honda Research; and from the MIT-Sensetime Alliance on AI.
 FA acknowledges support from a "laCaixa" fellowship (ID 100010434, code LCF/BQ/AN15/10380016).
 MB is supported by the NSF award [IIS-1637753] through the National Robotics Initiative.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of our sponsors.